microsoft/vscode-docs/docs/editor/codebasics.md

 The **Open Search Editor** command opens an existing Search Editor if one exists, or to otherwise create a new one.
 The **New Search Editor** command will always create a new Search Editor.

 In the Search Editor, results can be navigated to using **Go to Definition** actions, such as `kb(editor.action.revealDefinition)` to open the source location in the current editor group, or `kb(editor.action.revealDefinitionAside)` to open the location in an editor to the side.
-Additionally, double-clicking can optionally open the source location, configurable with the `search.searchEditor.doubleClickBehaviour` setting.
+Additionally, you can configure the behavior for single-clicking or double-clicking a search result with the `search.searchEditor.singleClickBehaviour` and `search.searchEditor.doubleClickBehaviour` settings.
+For example, to open a peek definition window or to open the source location.

 You can also use the **Open New Search Editor** button at the top of the Search view, and can copy your existing results from a Search view over to a Search Editor with the **Open in editor** link at the top of the results tree, or the **Search Editor: Open Results in Editor** command.